AndyWalker81/pands-project2021/README.md

 ### Full Code

 The full code is displayed below (additional comments are included in the associated .py file).
-A breakdown of each section of code is provided in the following sections
+A breakdown of each section of code (along with links to references) is provided in the following sections.

 ```python
 import pandas as pd